bloomberg/corokafka/corokafka/README.md

 # CoroKafka library
-Coroutine-based Kafka messaging library (using [boost::coroutine2](https://www.boost.org/doc/libs/1_65_0/libs/coroutine2/doc/html/index.html) framework).
-Scalable and easy to use C++ library built on top of [cppkafka](https://github.com/mfontanini/cppkafka) and [quantum](https://github.com/bloomberg/quantum), supporting any number of parallel producers and consumers.
+Coroutine-based Kafka messaging library! **CoroKafka** is a scalable and simple to use C++ library built on top of [cppkafka](https://github.com/mfontanini/cppkafka) and [quantum](https://github.com/bloomberg/quantum), supporting any number of parallel producers and consumers.
-Producing and consuming of messages is simplified by allowing applications to use their own native message formats which are automatically serialized and deserialized by the connector.
+Producing and consuming of messages is simplified by allowing applications to use their own native message formats which are automatically serialized and de-serialized by the connector.
 Message processing spreads to optimal number of parallel coroutines and threads.
 Integrated support for `rdkafka` headers.
 Currently the library only supports static topics and admin API is not yet available.

 Compiles for -std=gnu++11, -std=gnu++14 and -std=gnu++17.